The Tantric Practices of Shri Vidya

 The Symbolism of Devi The Goddess

-Yet, though She is the One, She has many forms.
+However, though She is the One, She has many forms and many names.
 In Shri Vidya, Shakti is considered to be a composite of 3 Goddesses.
 A 3-in-1 deity, as it were.

 Her main form is Shakti, yet She contains within Herself the 3 universal powers of sattva (light), rajas (transformation) and tamas (darkness), respectively deified as Saraswati, Lakshmi, and Kali.
 Shakti as this 3-in-1 deity is called Tripura Sundari and is depicted in an anthropomorphic representation as a 4-armed goddess, in full royal regalia.